Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - After scheduled instances on-demand is prioritized
 - The leftover capacity can be used for spot instances
 - Capacity reservation is different compared to reserved instances
+- Regional reservation
-- Regional reservation provides a billing discount for valid instances launched in any AZ in that region
+    - Provides a billing discount for valid instances launched in any AZ in that region
     - While this is flexible, region reservation don't reserve capacity within az AZ - risky if the capacity is limited during a major fault
+- Zonal reservation:
-- Zonal reservation: same billing discount as for region reservation, but the reservation applies only to specific AZs
+    - Same billing discount as for region reservation, but the reservation applies only to specific AZs
 - Regional/zonal reservation commitment is 1 or 3 years
 - On-Demand capacity reservation: can be booked to ensure we always have access to capacity in an AZ when we need it but at full on-demand price.
 No term limits, but we pay regardless if we consume the reservation or not
+- Capacity reservations do not provide any billing benefit, we just reserve the capacity for EC compute

 ## EC2 Savings Plan